Runtime governance engine for AI agents

 └─ Ed25519 stamp

 Your KMS holds the root key.
-Kernel derives a per-record DEK with envelope encryption (AES-256-GCM), signs each operation with Ed25519, and masks PAN last-4 as metadata.
-The agent never holds plaintext for sealed fields.
+Kernel derives a per-record DEK (AES-256-GCM), wraps it under your KMS master key (RSA-OAEP), and signs each operation with Ed25519.
+The agent carries only ciphertext, a blind courier that never holds plaintext.

 03 · SIGN